carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

         more frequently, and will be preferred.

--   Each distinct safety-related build mode (debug, performance, and hardened) should be treated as its own ABI.
+-   Each distinct safety-related build mode (debug, performance, and hardened) cannot be combined with others in the same binary.

-    -   Standard cross-ABI interfaces will exist in Carbon, and will need to be used by developers interested in combining libraries built under different build modes.
+    -   Standard cross-binary interfaces will exist in Carbon, and will need to be used by developers interested in combining libraries built under different build modes.

 -   Runtime safety hardening and mitigations will typically terminate the